RStucky3/product-insurance/README.md

 To run the test you need to have composer installed.

-Run `composer install`

-You can find the tests in the test file located in `src/tests/unit`
+You can find the tests in the test file located in `tests/tests/unit`